Resurrection of the Daleks: Plot

-The Doctor and the bomb disposal squad find the Kaled mutant that was housed inside the destroyed Dalek and kill it when it wounds one of the men.
-The Doctor and Stien head into the TARDIS to see what is happening at the other end of the time corridor.
-The TARDIS materializes inside the Dalek ship, and the Doctor tells Stien that they should find Turlough and leave.
-But Stien reveals that he is an agent of the Daleks.
+The Doctor and Stien take the TARDIS to the Dalek ship; Stien reveals that he is an agent of the Daleks.
 A Dalek patrol closes in to exterminate the Doctor, but Lytton tells them that the Supreme Dalek has ordered that the Doctor be taken alive.

-The Daleks plan to clone the Doctor and his companions, using them to assassinate the Gallifrey High Council.
-Davros demands tissue from two Daleks to find a cure.
-After consulting The Supreme Dalek, they agree, but Davros uses the mind-control device to take control of them.
+The Daleks plan to clone the Doctor and his companions and use them to assassinate the Gallifrey High Council.

 In the duplication chamber, Stien becomes confused: the Doctor tries to reawaken his ability to think for himself.
 As the mind-copying sequence nears completion, Stien breaks his conditioning and stops the process, freeing the Doctor.
 The Doctor finds Turlough and Tegan, and they return to the TARDIS.
-Rather than depart, the Doctor decides to destroy Davros.
-With Stien and Lt.
-Mercer, he heads to the station lab, leaving Tegan and Turlough in the TARDIS.
-The Doctor loses his chance to kill Davros when Stien's conditioning re-asserts itself long enough to let Lytton's troops kill Mercer.
+The Doctor decides to destroy Davros but loses his chance when Stien's conditioning re-asserts itself.

 Davros dispatches his Daleks to Earth.
 Anticipating resistance from the Daleks not loyal to him, Davros opens a capsule of the Movellan virus.
 Two Daleks enter with the intention of killing him but are killed by the virus.
 At the warehouse, Davros' Daleks battle those loyal to the Supreme Dalek.
 The Doctor returns through the time corridor, realising that the "unexploded bombs" discovered earlier contain the Movellan virus.
 He opens one and places it behind the Daleks, who start to die.

 Davros prepares to flee, but the Movellan virus starts to infect him.
-Just as Stien activates the self-destruct sequence that destroys the station and the Dalek ship, killing him.
+Meanwhile, Stien activates the self-destruct sequence that destroys the station and the Dalek ship, killing him.
+The Doctor and his companions prepare to leave but Tegan refuses and stays on Earth.

-The Doctor and his companions prepare to leave; only Tegan refuses, no longer enjoying her adventures with The Doctor.
-As the TARDIS vanishes, Tegan, remembering the Doctor's old admonition: "Brave heart, Tegan.", calls out to the air that she will miss him.